 Registration is completed online at specified times on ATHENA.
 For specific details, visit the Office of the Registrar website.
+Please refer to UGA's Academic Calendar for important dates regarding registration deadlines, semester schedules, and deadlines for course drop/add and withdrawal periods.
 Students will receive an email from the Program Coordinator about 2 months into the semester regarding registration.
 It is imperative that a response is received by the indicated deadline to prevent registration delays, as this will negatively affect tuition waivers and your student account.